-There may be an Advisory Board to the Association comprising not more than twenty-five persons appointed by and serving at the pleasure of the Executive Committee.
-The Advisory Board may meet at least once annually, and more often as may be considered helpful by the Executive Committee, upon call of the President or the Clerk.
-The Advisory Board shall submit recommendations to the Executive Committee on matters affecting the Association that are referred to the Advisory Board by the Executive Committee from time to time.
+There may be an Advisory Board to the Association appointed by and serving at the pleasure of the Executive Board.
+The Advisory Board may meet at least once annually, and more often as may be considered helpful by the Executive Board, upon call of the President or the Clerk.
+The Advisory Board shall submit recommendations to the Executive Committee on matters affecting the Association that are referred to the Advisory Board by the Executive Board from time to time.
 The recommendations shall be advisory only; the Advisory Board shall have no authority to act for or bind the Association.
+Effort will be made to provide each Advisory Board member with notice of any meeting of the Advisory Board, but lack of notice shall not invalidate any meeting.
+There shall be no quorum requirement as such for the Advisory Board, but any recommendation it submits shall indicate the number of its members present at the meeting at which the recommendation was approved.
+The Association may require Advisory Board members to sign a confidentiality agreement before any such member may commence service as an advisor to the Association.

-Article VI.
-Indemnification.
+Article 8: Indemnification